Getting Started

 Season-by-season breakdown for wildlife, weather and what to expect when you arrive.

-Knowing how the forest changes over the year matters for two main reasons.
-Firstly, it determines the plants and animals you will see.
-Secondly, it determines the activities you’ll be able to carry out — cycling or skiing?
-Oh, and thirdly, it determines how warm your clothes need to be.
+Knowing how the forest changes matters for two reasons.
+First, it determines the plants and animals you’ll see.
+Second, it determines the activities you can do — cycling or skiing?
+And of course, it determines how warm your clothes need to be.

 Summer